 Research and Policy AnalysisFrank Balz Vice President for Research and Policy Analysisfrank@naicu.edu Photo

 Frank Balz has been affiliated with NAICU since 1978.
 In his current position, he develops and manages research, analysis, and information services on behalf of independent higher education.

 In 1978 Balz joined the staff of the National Institute of Independent Colleges and Universities, a research organization that was affiliated with NAICU.
 He was appointed executive director of NIICU in 1986, and became NAICU's vice president for research and policy analysis when the two organizations merged in 1995.
 He received his B.A. degree from King's College, and holds M.A. and M. Phil. degrees from George Washington University.Wendy L. Weiler

 Senior Research and Policy Analyst

 Wendy began her career in the business world responsible for the financial planning and analysis of various consumer product lines.
 She later moved into higher education administration, employed by a small, private college in New York.
-She earned a bachelor's degree from the College of William & Mary and a master's degree in higher education from SUNY Albany.
+She earned a bachelor's degree in English from the College of William & Mary and a master's degree in higher education from the University at Albany, SUNY.
 Cheryl L. Frisby System Administratorcheryl@naicu.edu

 Cheryl Frisby is responsible for the overall operation and maintenance of computer equipment and data systems at NAICU.
 She received her bachelor of science degree from Northeastern University.
 Marcia BrooksStaff Assistantmarcia@naicu.edu